University of the Witwatersrand

 Area of Research:

-Nomfundo Moroe is a Speech Therapist & Audiologist, who holds a Master’s degree in Audiology from the University of the Witwatersrand.
-She is also a PhD fellow, whose study aims to explore the impact and management of occupational noise induced hearing loss in large scale gold mines in South Africa, and the roles policy makers and various stakeholders can play in the management of occupational noise.
+Moroe is a Speech Therapist & Audiologist who holds a Master’s degree in Audiology from the University of the Witwatersrand.
+She is also a PhD fellow whose study aims to explore the impact and management of occupational noise-induced hearing loss in large scale gold mines in South Africa and the roles policymakers and various stakeholders can play in managing occupational noise.

-Ms. Moroe is currently a lecturer in the Speech Pathology and Audiology Department.
-Her area of specialty include Aural Rehabilitation and Multiple Disability.
+Moroe is currently a lecturer in the Speech Pathology and Audiology Department.
+Her area of specialty includes Aural Rehabilitation and Multiple Disability.
 Her work includes teaching, clinical supervision, and research.
 She has supervised the Electrophysiology clinic (Auditory Evoked Potentials clinic, Hearing Aid clinic, and Audiology Initial Consultation clinic.
-Furthermore, she supervises both undergraduate and post graduate students in a range of topics, mostly focused on hearing loss , the quality of life of individuals with hearing impairments , South African Sign Language and the role of audiologists in schools, hospitals and the private sector.
-She has also published in peer reviewed journals.
+Furthermore, she supervises both undergraduate and postgraduate students in a range of topics, mostly focused on hearing loss, the quality of life of individuals with hearing impairments, South African Sign Language, and the role of audiologists in schools, hospitals, and the private sector.
+She has also published in peer-reviewed journals.